UMCarpentries/2021-08-02-UMich-online/index.md

 {% include dc/schedule.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/schedule.html %}
-{% elsif site.carpentry == "pilot" %}
-The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
-The workshop will include regular breaks.
-If you would like to know the timing of these breaks in advance, please [contact the workshop organisers](#contact).
-For a list of lesson sections and estimated timings, [visit the lesson homepage]({{ site.lesson_site }}).
-{% comment %}
-Edit/replace the text above if you want to include a schedule table.
-See the contents of the _includes/custom-schedule.html file for an example of how one of these schedule tables is constructed.
-{% endcomment %}
 {% endif %}

 <hr/>

 {% comment %}
 SETUP